snap-one/docs-driverworks-fundamentals/source/includes/6_Understanding .c4z Drivers/_4-SQUISHLUAANDENCRYPTION.md

 ```

-The first line of the proj file contains the following:
+The first line of the .proj file contains the following:

 **Driver type** – This must be “c4z” for the manifest to be valid.